 "Journaling is boring."

-We wanted to know how we could make journaling more enjoyable, and turned to our peers for guidance.
 In a series of focus groups, we learned more about our friends' experiences with mental health, what they struggle with, and how they cope.
 These discussions helped us hone in on specific situations that students need help with like moving away from home, failing an exam, or getting over a breakup.
 We also identified day-to-day needs like managing busy schedules and finding time to unwind.

-We first focused on helping people start writing.
+We first focused on helping people to start writing.
 Using responses from the focus groups, we created deep dive question sets on key issues that students face.
 These sets, much like CBT worksheets, prompted students to write down their thoughts on a given topic in order to move forward with a clearer understanding of the situation.
 We started with 12 journaling courses, vetting them with a board of psychologists before testing with students.

 Social Anxiety